Roby railway station: Facilities

 It is staffed throughout the day (as is the norm for Merseytravel-sponsored stations), with the ticket office (located in the main building on platform one) open from 05:30 until 00:10 Mondays to Saturdays and 09:45 to 17:45 on Sundays.
 Shelters are available on the other three platforms, along with digital information screens, timetable poster boards, automatic train announcements and customer help points.
 Full step-free access is offered to the platforms (to 2, 3 and 4 via lifts).

 Services

-During the daytime, Monday to Saturday, the station is served by four trains per hour in each direction.
-All Westbound trains run to Liverpool Lime Street.
+During the daytime, Monday to Saturday, the station is served by three trains per hour in each direction.
+All Westbound trains run to Liverpool Lime Street, calling at all stations.